10 Sectional Sofa Ideas That Show Why This Seating Style Works in Every Living Room (Even the Small Ones)

 Here, an L-shaped sofa tucked neatly into a corner will create a cocooning vibe that will encourage quiet time and provide somewhere to recoup.
 Choose rich colors and sumptuous fabrics to snuggle into.

-'It may seem obvious, but ensure the chaise is fitted to the best side, so it doesn't block a door or leave a gap of dead space,' say Omar Bhatti, founder, Space Shack.
-'It's easy to forget some of the practical elements when planning your living space.'
+"It may seem obvious, but ensure the chaise is fitted to the best side, so it doesn't block a door or leave a gap of dead space," recommends Omar Bhatti, founder of Space Shack.
+"It's easy to forget some of the practical elements when planning your living space."

 4. Encourage sociability with a u-shape

-If you enjoy entertaining or have a large family to accommodate - and space allows, consider wrapping seating around in a 'U' shape with three sections.
-The beauty of this style is that it encourages sociability, while also providing a spot where more than one person can fully lounge.
+If you enjoy entertaining, and space allows, consider wrapping seating around in a U-shape with three sections.
+The beauty of this style of sofa is that it encourages sociability, while also providing a spot where more than one person can fully lounge.

-'U-shaped sofas are the perfect social centrepiece to a room, by creating an enclosed, informal environment that encourages sitters to face each other, rather than a TV.
-Most curved sofas in this shape also work as a striking focal point and a well-designed classic piece will inform the look for the room’s design.'
+"U-shaped sofas are the perfect social centerpiece to a room, by creating an enclosed, informal environment that encourages sitters to face each other, rather than a TV," she adds.

-A sectional sofa provides an opportunity to personalize your space with the introduction of a bold pattern through the choice of upholstery, as well as the configuration and add-ons you choose.
+Another great sectional idea is to personalize your space with bold patterns through the choice of upholstery, as well as the configuration and add-ons you choose.

 6. Create calm with low slung Scandi-style